 This recipe began with the idea that I wanted to make a lasagna, but I really didn’t want to eat the pasta.
 I do have a really great fresh pasta lasagna that I make in the instant pot (you can check that out here), so I wanted to try a version of it using something else.
 I know I could have tried one of the ‘faux’ pasta products on the market, but I haven’t had much success with any of those yet.
 Instead I thought I’d go the other way and use a vegetable in the place of the pasta.
 I did an earlier version using zucchini sheets that I sliced with my KitchenAid sheet slicer accessory (a marvel in itself, and worth it’s own post!)
 But I wanted to go a different direction.
-Enter the eggplant.
+Enter the eggplant and you get my layered eggplant lasagna.

 Eggplant is one of my favorite vegetables.
 I know it is a polarizing ingredient, but I seriously believe that people who don’t like eggplant have never had it cooked properly.
 I make a mean Eggplant Parmesan (similar to my Chicken Parm recipe, just swap the chicken for eggplant) so why not use that basic concept, but go for height.
 And who can fault me for wanting to layer delicious ricotta and mozzarella in between those lightly-breaded layers?
 No one, I tell you!